wesbarnett/diffusion-map/README.md

     $ ./run dmap.json

-You can also run principal components analysis using the following file:
+You can also run principal component analysis using the following file:

     $ ./run pca.json